 invites Sector Members

-to participate actively in WG-COP and in other ITU activities, with the aim of informing the ITU membership about technological solutions for protecting children online.
+to participate actively in WG-COP and in other ITU activities, with the aim of informing the ITU membership about technological and managerial or organizational solutions for protecting children online.

 MOD RCC/73A1/27

-RESOLUTION 180 (Guadalajara, 2010)
+RESOLUTION 180 (Rev. BUSAN, 2014)

 Facilitating the transition from IPv4 to IPv6

-The Plenipotentiary Conference of the International Telecommunication Union (Guadalajara, 2010),
+The Plenipotentiary Conference of the International Telecommunication Union (Busan, 2014),

 considering

-a) Resolution 64 (Johannesburg, 2008) of the World Telecommunication Standardization Assembly, which encourages the deployment of IPv6;
+a) Resolution 64 (Rev. Dubai, 2012) of the World Telecommunication Standardization Assembly, which encourages the deployment of IPv6;

-b) Opinion 5 (Lisbon, 2009) of the World Telecommunication Policy Forum, on capacity building in support of the adoption of IPv6;

-c) Resolution 63 (Hyderabad, 2010) of the World Telecommunication Development Conference, on IP address allocation and encouraging the deployment of IPv6 in the developing countries,
+b) Resolution 63 (Rev. Dubai, 2014) of the World Telecommunication Development Conference, on IP address allocation and encouraging the deployment of IPv6 in the developing countries;

+c) Opinion 3 (Geneva, 2013) of the fifth World Telecommunication/Information and Communication Technology (ICT) Policy Forum (WTPF), on supporting capacity building for the deployment of IPv6;

+d) Opinion 4 (Geneva, 2013) of WTPF, in support of IPv6 adoption and transition from IPv4;

+e) the results of the ITU Council Working Group on the subject of the transition from IPv4 to IPv6,

 considering further